-- In fostering ethical, fair and legal behaviour, we encourage officers and employees to report any questionable practice.
+- We will not use the corporate privilege of information, position or property for the purposes of personal gain or competing with the Company. - In fostering ethical, fair and legal behaviour, we encourage officers and employees to report any questionable practice.
 Reprisals against people for reports made in good faith will not be tolerated. - Any request for a waiver of the provisions of this Code may only be considered by the Company's Board of Directors.
 Any waiver granted will be promptly disclosed on the Company's website. - Any suspected violations of this Code should be reported promptly to the Chairman of the Company's Board of Directors.
 Violations will be investigated by the Board or by a person or persons designated by the Board and appropriate action will be taken in the event of any violations of the Code.

 Each year staff members are required to review and acknowledge they understand and will observe the principles of the Code.
+Any material breaches are reported to the Board.

 The Company also has an International Business Conduct policy that provides guidance in international business activities and the ethical and governance expectations of employees, directors and intermediaries.

 Training is conducted annually including an appraisal of intermediaries.